 Smart Casual Dress Code: Defined

 Smart casual is a pair of dark, slim jeans, a blazer, and desert boots.
 Smart casual is also chinos, a patterned shirt, and a bomber jacket.

 Done right, a smart casual look can work in “casual,” “business casual,” and even some “dressed up” environments while still standing out from the crowd.
 At a casual bar night, you’ll look sharp.
-In a low-key business meeting, you’ll look bold.
+In a low-key business meeting, you’ll look bold but professional.
 No matter where you go, you’ll have the confident look to impress.

 These days, almost everything you do in life doesn’t have clearly defined style expectations.
 Treat this as an opportunity.
 You have a chance to plant a flag with your fashion intentions.

 What does a smart casual outfit look like?